d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

 ## Introduction
 At [D2SI](http://d2-si.eu) we have been helping projects go into production with Docker for more than a year.
-We believe that going into production requires at strong understanding of the technology to be able to debug complex issues, analyze unexpected behaviors or troubleshoot performance degradations.
+We believe that going into production requires a strong understanding of the technology to be able to debug complex issues, analyze unexpected behaviors or troubleshoot performance degradations.
 That is why we have tried to understand as best as we can the technical components used